netjson/netjson/README.rst

 Device Monitoring Data
 ======================

-**Definition**: information that indicates the behaviour of a device that changes over time
+**Definition**: information that indicates the behaviour of a device that changes over time.

 **Example**: `monitoring-data.json`_